 - Therefore, it provides an extra level of confidence that immune checkpoint inhibitors will be effective in these patients.

 - The data from this test allows physicians and clinical trial sites to have immediate confidence in prescribing these beneficial drugs.

 So getting these tests done will help us to determine whether this new class of drugs (immune checkpoint inhibitors) is likely to work for you.
 And the test results give us the documentation needed to get you access to the drugs through your oncologist or a clinical trial – as quickly as possible.
 If the tests show that immunotherapy will benefit you, then the sooner you begin treatment the sooner you can start feeling better.

 The Future of Cancer Tests and Treatment, Today

 And while these new drugs currently aren’t being offered by standard care, experts in the field agree that, with time, immunotherapy will absolutely become the standard in cancer care.
 In the meantime, precision oncology services like CTOAM are here to ensure that you have access to these life-saving drugs – and the tests to prove you need them – now.

 It’s also important to note that new immunotherapy drugs are being developed every day.
 When you become a CTOAM client, you will receive all updates about new developments in drugs that might benefit you.
 This is the promise of precision oncology, and the commitment that CTOAM makes to our clients.

 If you or a loved one has received a cancer diagnosis and would like to know whether immunotherapy might benefit them, please email or call us today.
 Our cancer specialists will be happy to provide all the information you need.

-You may also book a 20 minute free consultation with our chief research scientist to discuss your particular situation in more detail.
+Register for a Precision Second Opinion to discuss your particular situation in more detail.
 Time is of the essence with cancer – and getting more information can only help, when it comes to your health.